Pop-up health events in LA assist wildfire evacuees with medical needs

 BORUNDA: That's Karla Rugamas.
 She's a nurse with the nonprofit Vida Mobile Clinic.

 RUGAMAS: They lost their medication.
-So this is a place, a safe space, where they can come in, get their refills.
+So this is a place where they can come in, get their refills.

 (SOUNDBITE OF DOG BARKING)